gituliar/gituliar.github.io/_drafts/american-options-gpu.md

 ---
 layout: post
-title: How to Price Derivatives with Finite-Diference on GPU in C++
+title: Pricing Options with Finite-Diference on GPU in C++
 category: note
 ---

+## --- CPU vs GPU: which is made for pricing with finite-difference ?

+- This is the question we will answer in this post.

+- I am sure you know what CPU and GPU are.
+Let's recall some key differences:

+  - Average GPU runs about 100x more threads than average CPU.

+    Of course, GPU threads are less powerful and run at lower frequency.
+But still, a perspective of at least 10x speedup sounds very attractive.

+  - Average customer-grade GPU has 32x more computational units for single-precision than for double-precision operations.

+    This is because for gaming you need mostly single-precision operations.
+For idustrial simulations single-precision is not enough.
+That's where professional GPU cards with more double-precision units are used.

+    In theory, by sacrifysing some precision  we might get 32x speed-up.
+Sounds too good to be true
+    --- worth to check.

+- These are facts I have no idea about, hence decided to run an experiment and compare on practice.

-## --- What is this post about ?
+## --- What is your benchmarking plan ?

-This post is all about benchmarking Finite-Difference method on CPU and GPU as used for pricing financial derivatives.
-We will talk about the method itself later in the post.
-For now you should know that all code is written in C++ for CPU and in C++/CUDA for GPU.
-Both with floats and doubles.
-So, that in total we get four variants to benchmark.

-I focus on pricing American options for benchmarking (and include European counterparts for completeness).
-This is a non-trivial but simple example still priced with finite-difference in many organizations.
+- Finite-Difference code

+  First of all, we need some implementation of the final-difference method.
+To avoid shortcuts, I wrote my own implementation:
+  - The CPU code is written in C++

+    Crank-Nikolson scheme: Matrix multiplication + Tridiagonal solver.

+  - The GPU code is written in C++/CUDA

+    Very much mimicks CPU code.
+Easy to compare.

+  - Everything runs on x64 machines with Linux or Windows

+- Partial-Differential Equation

+  Our finite-difference solver can price many different instruments.
+We need to decide on some particular examples for benchmarking.

+  - European options

+    Closed-form solution is known -- famous Black-Scholes equation.

+  - American options

+    No closed-form solution, hence very practical to solve.

+    Recently a very fast and precise method for pricing American options has been developed.
+    Hence, we can compare against many examples.

 My code can handle not only this, but any finite-difference problem in one dimension of the following form

- (put 1D PDE here)

-## --- What is the best practice for pricing options ?
+## --- What is the best practice for pricing Amrican options ?

-There is one important note worth to mention.
-Although my code is fast by the industrial standards, the finite-difference method is not the fastest for pricing options with _geometrical brownian motion_ dynamics.
-For much fater methods consider to use the following:
+- !!!
+Finite-Difference method is not the best approach to price American options. !!!

 - European options

-  - Pricing: Black-Scholes exact formula
+  - Pricing: Black-Scholes formula

   - Calibration: Jaeckel "Let's be rational" by Jackel

 - American options

   - Pricing: "High-Performance American Option Pricing" by Andersen, Lake, Offengenden

   - Calibration: Newton-...

+- European/American options for underlyings with exotic dynamics ?

-## --- Is the Finite-Difference method still worth to use ?
+## --- Is the Finite-Difference method used in practice ?

-With no doubt, it's one of the most popular and powerful method for pricing derivatives.
-It works best with problems up to 2 dimensions.
-In contrast, Monte-Carlo is usually used in 3 dimensions and above.
+- Finite-Difference method is very practical

+- Beats Monte-Carlo in lower dimensions

   Both are general methods widely used in practice and capable of pricing a wide range of tradeable instruments.

+- Used to price many exotic derivatives

+(put 1D PDE here)

-## --- How sure are you that your code is correct ?
+## --- How are you sure that your code is correct ?

+Very good question.
+Indeed, it has no sense to benchmark wrong code.

+- I compare against a portfolio of 42000 options

+  Priced with Anderesen et al. implementation form QuantLib.

-This is very good and extremely important question.
-Indeed, it has no sense to benchmark incorrect code.
-To test correctness of my implementation, I price a portfolio of 4200 options proposed in ... and also used in Andersen et al. This portfolio is constructed by permuting all combinations of the following parameters:
+- The portfolio is constructed by permuting all combinations of the following parameters:

 ## --- What are your main findings ?

 - Overall performance (plot + table)

 - Performance of every of 4 steps (plot + table)

 - Metrics